Scrooge (1935 film): Home-movie releases

 In 1940 Scrooge enjoyed a British release on the popular 9.5mm film gauge.

-American entrepreneur Kent D. Eastin, later president of Blackhawk Films, acquired 16mm nontheatrical rights to Scrooge in 1941, and shortened the film to 60 minutes for use in schools, churches, libraries, and other community centers.
-This hourlong edition is well edited and omits minor episodes without affecting the continuity.
+American entrepreneur Kent D. Eastin, later president of Blackhawk Films, acquired 16mm non-theatrical rights to Scrooge in 1941, and shortened the film to 60 minutes for use in schools, churches, libraries, and other community centers.
+This hour-long edition is well edited and omits minor episodes without affecting the continuity.
 For more than 40 years this shorter version of Scrooge was the only way the film could be seen.
-It was an early arrival on local television stations -- WGN-TV in Chicago broadcast it on Christmas Eve, 1948, and WBZ-TV in Boston aired it on Dec.
-18, 1949.
+It was an early arrival on local television stations -- WGN-TV in Chicago broadcast it on Christmas Eve, 1948, and WBZ-TV in Boston aired it on 18 December 1949.
 It played in Canada on Christmas Eve, 1952.

 New life on home video and television

 In the early 1980s, with the advent of home video, the prevalence of low-budget TV stations showing inexpensive, public domain movies, and new cable-TV stations offering specialized fare, the Seymour Hicks Scrooge became familiar to a new generation of viewers.
 The Learning Channel, a cable service, acquired the original 78-minute version of the film from a British source, and broadcast it without fanfare in 1984.

 By this time the 1935 Scrooge had been somewhat eclipsed by the 1951 British production starring Alastair Sim, and many latter-day critics viewed the Hicks version in comparison with the Sim version.